Irish stepdance: Solo dance

-Each step is a sequence of foot movements, leg movements and leaps, which lasts for 8 bars of music.
-It is traditional for each step to be performed first on the right foot and then on the left foot.
+Each step is a sequence of foot movements, leg movements and leaps, which lasts for 8 repetitions of 8 bars of music.
+It is traditional for each step to be performed first on the right foot and then on the left foot, before moving on to the next step.
 This practice leads to a large proportion of dancers exhibiting a preference for their right leg over their left in dance movements.
-Hard shoe dancing includes clicking (striking the heels of the shoes against each other), trebles (the toe of the shoe striking the floor), stamps (the entire foot striking the floor), and an increasing number of complicated combinations of taps from the toes and heels.
+Hard shoe dancing typically includes clicking (striking the heels of the shoes against each other), trebles (the toe of the shoe striking the floor), stamps (the entire foot striking the floor), and an increasing number of complicated combinations of taps from the toes and heels.

-There are two types of hard shoe dance, the solo dances, which are the hornpipe and treble jig, and the traditional set dances, also called set dances, which are also solo dances, despite having the same name as the social dances.
+There are two types of hard shoe dance: the solo dances, which are the hornpipe and treble jig, and the set dances, which are also solo dances, despite having the same name as a separate Irish social dance form.
 Traditional set dances use the same choreography regardless of the school whereas contemporary sets are choreographed by the teachers.
 The music and steps for each traditional set was set down by past dance masters and passed down under An Coimisiún auspices as part of the rich history of stepdancing, hence the "traditional."

-There are about 30 traditional sets used in modern stepdance, but the traditional sets performed in most levels of competition are St. Patrick's Day, the Blackbird, Job of Journeywork, Garden of Daisies, King of the Fairies, and Jockey to the Fair.
+There are about 40 sets used in modern stepdance, but the traditional sets performed in most levels of competition are St. Patrick's Day, the Blackbird, Job of Journeywork, Garden of Daisies, King of the Fairies, and Jockey to the Fair.
 The remaining traditional set dances are primarily danced at championship levels.
 These tunes vary in tempo to allow for more difficult steps for higher level dancers.
 An unusual feature of the set dance tune is that many are "crooked", with some of the parts, or sections, of the tunes departing from the common 8 bar formula.
 The crooked tune may have a part consisting of 7½ bars, fourteen bars, etc. For example, the "St. Patrick's Day" traditional set music consists of an eight-bar "step," followed by a fourteen-bar "set."